arkcorn/arkcorn/README.md

-hi im ark
+hi im arkady

-aspiring software engineer

-looking summer 25 internships
+currently looking for summer '25 or spring '25 swe, quant, and data science internships

-easiest way to reach out is through email: arkady@disroot.org